 Answered from the current directory snapshot — listings are self-reported and may change.

-No CARDIFF clinics are currently listed as taking new patients.
+No Cardiff clinics are currently listed as taking new clients.
 Status changes regularly — check back, or set up an availability alert.

-Yes — 2 of the 2 listed CARDIFF clinics are NDIS-aware.
+Yes — 2 of the 2 listed Cardiff clinics are listed as accepting NDIS funding.

 Listings here are self-reported and sourced from public registers; check directly with the clinic before relying on availability.

-How long is the typical wait for paediatric OT in NSW?
+How long is the typical wait for paediatric occupational therapy in NSW?

-What does a first OT appointment involve for a child?
+What does a first occupational therapy appointment involve for a child?

-How do I use NDIS funding for OT in Cardiff?
+How do I use NDIS funding for occupational therapy in Cardiff?

-What services do paediatric OTs in Cardiff typically offer?
+What services do paediatric occupational therapists in Cardiff typically offer?

-How do I know my child needs OT?
+How do I know my child needs occupational therapy?

 Other suburbs with paediatric OTs nearby